johnwcowan/pdp8x/fpp.md

 The following registers are not visible to programmers and are used in this explanation; they may or may not correspond to actual registers:

+  * The 32-bit FIW register contains the memory location currently being executed.
+    FIR is always treated as a bit vector.

   * The 16-bit FIR register
     contains the instruction currently being executed.
     FIR is always treated as a bit vector.